nystudio107/craft-code-editor/README.md

 ## About Code Editor

 Code Editor provides a full-featured code editor with syntax highlighting via the powerful [Monaco Editor](https://microsoft.github.io/monaco-editor/) (the same editor that is the basis for VS Code).

+It also can handle hundreds of other code languages, such as JavaScript, TypeScript, CSS, Markdown, and a [whole lot more](https://microsoft.github.io/monaco-editor/).

 Code Editor provides full autocompletion for [Twig](https://twig.symfony.com/doc/3.x/) filters/functions/tags, and the full [Craft CMS](https://craftcms.com/docs/4.x/) API, including installed plugins: